monk-io/docs/docs/basics/monk-in-10.md

 :::

-Monk will work for a moment and then display a summary showing the current workload layout and some useful hints.
+MonkOS will work for a moment and then display a summary showing the current workload layout and some useful hints.

 :::success

 That's it!
-You're now running stuff, in the cloud, with Monk 🎉
+You're now running stuff, in the cloud, with MonkOS 🎉

 :::